Article Page

 Pre-Declaration Checklist

-• [ ] Pure Sequence: Do I have at least one sequence with NO Joker?
+• [ ] Pure Sequence Check: Do I have at least one sequence with zero Jokers?

-• [ ] Second Sequence: Do I have another sequence (Pure or Impure)?
+• [ ] Second Sequence Check: Do I have a second sequence (pure or impure)?

-• [ ] Valid Groups: Are all other cards in sets or sequences?
+• [ ] Validity Check: Are all other cards in valid sets or sequences?

 Common Mistakes to Avoid

-Can I use a Joker in a Pure Sequence?
-No. A Pure Sequence must be consecutive cards of the same suit without any Joker.
+Can a Joker be used in a Pure Sequence?
+No. A Pure Sequence must consist of natural cards only.

 Next Steps for Beginners